 Two 250-kilogram World War II bombs have been diffused in central Potsdam and in the outskirts of Berlin.
 Both areas were evacuated as authorities diffused the bombs.

-Some 10,000 people were forced to evacuate central Potsdam on Wednesday as authorities defused a 250-kilogram (551 pounds) US aerial bomb from World War II.
-The bomb was found on Monday on the grounds of a Sparda Bank across from the city’s central station.
+Approximately 10,000 people were forced to evacuate central Potsdam on Wednesday as authorities defused the 250-kilogram US aerial bomb from World War II.
+The item was found on Monday on the grounds of a Sparda Bank across from the city’s central station.

-Authorities cleared an 800-meter radius (roughly a half-mile radius) where the bomb was located.
+Authorities cleared an 800-meter radius where the bomb was located.
 The Potsdam fire department confirmed on its Twitter that the bomb had been diffused at around midday local time.

-At least four people did not want to leave the evacuated area, according to local German media.
+It was reported that at least four people did not want to leave the evacuated area, according to local German media.
 In one case, authorities had to break down a door because an old woman refused to leave her home.

 Bomb found in Berlin outskirts

-Bomb disposal officers had to remove two detonators and undertake a controlled detonation to defuse the bomb.
+Bomb disposal officers had to remove two detonators and undertook a controlled detonation to defuse the bomb.
 The Berlin police confirmed on their Twitter account that the bomb had been successfully defused and posted a video of a crane removing the bomb from the ground.